n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.circleci.md

+---
+title: CircleCI node - n8n Documentation
+description: Documentation for the CircleCI node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # CircleCI

 The CircleCI node allows you to automate work in CircleCI, and integrate CircleCI with other applications. n8n has built-in support for a wide range of CircleCI features, including getting and triggering pipelines.